XingtongGe/XingtongGe/README.md

 - 👋 Hi, I’m Xingtong Ge
-- 👀 I’m interested in Image/Video Compression, Gaussian Splatting and Diffusion Models.
+- 👀 I’m interested in AIGC, Diffusion Models, Image/Video Compression, and Gaussian Splatting.
 - 📫 xingtong.ge@gmail.com Feel free to contact me!
 - :soccer: I'm a big football fan btw, we can also talk about football and Barca:red_circle::large_blue_circle:.